 GOOD TO KNOW

-Alternate Text – Alt Text is the most important attribute of a picture.
+Alternate Text – Alt Text is the most crucial attribute of a picture.
 ALWAYS use it to save your images.

 Alt Text should have keywords in the description.

-Remember that keywords are important when you are describing the elements of your site.
+Remember that keywords are essential when you are describing the elements of your site.
 However, they will cause damage if you overuse them, so be careful.

-It is important to consider good SEO rules, but the most important rule, which you should always remember, is that you write for people, and not for SEO robots.
+It is important to consider ethical SEO rules, but the most important rule, which you should always remember, is that you write for people and not for SEO robots.
 Besides, you have something to say, and you want others to hear it.
 Right?:)